Adetoyebamise/chapterjs/chapterjsFive/explainJavaScriptDOM.md

 In JavaScript we need to tell JavaScript what to look for where to find it.

 **Access elements with querySelector Methods**
         Step 1 : Find the element you want to work with when doing something with the DOM

 **Access elements using older methods**
--Method A: getElementByClassName : This returns an array of object from any node matching the query.
+    Method A: getElementByClassName : This returns an array of object from any node matching the query.

--Method B: getElementById : Developers use ids to target object.
+    Method B: getElementById : Developers use ids to target object.

 **Modify element classes**
     This is a common task of JavaScript and a simple way of changing the apperance and behavior.